Skip to content

 Height: 15.1hh

-Date of Birth: 30 April 2001
+Date of Birth: 30th April 2001

-Medical Conditions: Kissing Spine
+Medical Conditions: Kissing spine

 Story: Tilly came into our care in October 2024 when her most recent owner was unable to continue with her care.
 This veteran mare had competed in her younger days but had now started displaying pain related behavioural issues under saddle.
 Having taken her on in less-than-ideal circumstances, her owner didn’t want her to end up in the wrong hands and asked us if we could help.